OCA/l10n-switzerland/ebill_paynet/readme/ROADMAP.rst

 To Do

-* The B2C invoice generated id only a draft and not tested, yet.
+* The B2C invoice generated is only a draft and not tested, yet.
+* Invoice in currency other than CHF will not be generated correctly.
 * Implementation of the automatic registration of contracts, is not impemented and probably not supported by the DWS

 Improvements